 In support of these developments, and in accordance with the Shareholders Agreement for the Company, both BIP and the Council agreed to make loan advances to the Company.
+For every

-For every £1 of loan capital advanced by the Council to the Company, BIP matches that with loan capital of £2.33 (an investment ratio of 30:70).
+£1 of loan capital advanced by the Council to the Company, BIP matches that with loan capital of £2.33 (an investment ratio of 30:70).

-The total approved loan advances agreed by the Council as at 31st March 2019 was £1.192m.
-New loan advances of £235k were made to PEARL 2 during the year.
+The total approved loan advances agreed by the Council as at 31st March 2020 was £1.192m.
+There were no further loan advances made to PEARL 2 during the year.

 As with PEARL 1, loan notes to the value of loans advanced have been issued to the Council by the Company.
 The value of these loan notes (with accrued interest) has been reflected as a Long Term Debtor in the Council's accounts for the year.
-The total value of the loan notes as at 31st March 2019 is £1.356m (including accrued interest of £163k).
+The total value of the loan notes as at 31st March 2020 is £1.393m (including accrued interest of £201k).